JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/testing_plugins.md

 <!-- Copyright 2000-2021 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-Most of the tests in the IntelliJ Platform codebase are *model level functional tests*.
+Most of the tests in the IntelliJ Platform codebase are *model-level functional tests*.
 What this means is the following:

 * The tests run in a headless environment that uses real production implementations for most components, except for many UI components.
-* The tests usually test a feature as a whole, rather than individual functions that comprise its implementation.
+* The tests usually test a feature as a whole rather than individual functions that comprise its implementation.
 * The tests do not test the Swing UI and work directly with the underlying model instead.
-* Most of the tests take a source file or a set of source files as input data, execute a feature, and then compare the output with expected results.
+* Most tests take a source file or a set of source files as input data, execute a feature, and compare the output with expected results.
   Results can be specified as another set of source files, special markup in the input file, or directly in the test code.

 The most significant benefit of this test approach is that tests are very stable and require very little maintenance once written, no matter how much the underlying implementation is refactored or rewritten.

-In a product with 15+ years of a lifetime that has gone through a large number of internal refactorings, we find that this benefit dramatically outweighs the downsides of slower test execution and more difficult debugging of failures being compared to more isolated unit tests.
+In a product with 15+ years of a lifetime that has gone through many internal refactorings, we find that this benefit dramatically outweighs the downsides of slower test execution and more difficult debugging of failures compared to more isolated unit tests.

 ### Mocks